cloak-labs/cloakwp-workspace/examples/inception/backend/README.md

 - Ensure you modify the `APP_NAME` variable for each project, to ensure you don't end up with clashing Docker Containers.
 - You may need to modify `VOLUME_WORDPRESS_PATH` if the "run" commands detailed further below don't work.
 This variable must point to your WordPress installation folder relative to wherever the `spinup-local-wp` node package root is installed; it should work out-of-the-box with NPM, but not with PNPM which installs packages in a different location.
 - Optionally adjust the `DB_NAME`, `DB_USER`, and `DB_PASSWORD` variables to be more secure and to match your production environment.
 - Modify `.env.local` to override any production variables from `.env` for local development purposes.
-It is configured by default to cover the required overrides, such as overriding your decoupled front-end's production URL with `http://localhost:5000` via the `CLOAKWP_FRONTEND_URL` variable.
+It is configured by default to cover the required overrides, such as overriding your decoupled front-end's production URL with `http://localhost:5000` via the `MY_FRONTEND_URL` variable.

 Note: `.env` is gitignored by default, and you likely want to keep it that way to keep your production values secure/secret.
 So, remember to manually add your `.env` to your production server environment, or build your own solution for automating that (this will likely be the topic of a guide in the future).